 Talk Data to Me: Changing The Way Businesses Run & People Live

-This monthly speaker series brings together industry experts to discuss how data is changing the way businesses run and people live.
+We bring together industry experts to discuss how data is changing the way businesses run and people live.